Zeugwerk/zkbuild-action/README.md

 * `working-directory`: Path of the working directory, which should contain a Visual Studio solution and the configuration file `.Zeugwerk/config.json` (see Config section).
 (Optional)

+### Creating secrets

+We highly recommend to store the value for `username` and `password` in GitHub as secrets.
+GitHub Secrets are encrypted and allow you to store sensitive information, such as access tokens, in your repository.
+Do these steps for `username` and `password`

+1. On GitHub, navigate to the main page of the repository.
+2. Under your repository name, click on the "Settings" tab.
+3. In the left sidebar, click Secrets.
+4. On the right bar, click on "Add a new secret"
+5. Type a name for your secret in the "Name" input box. (i.e. `ACTIONS_ZGWK_USERNAME`, `ACTIONS_ZGWK_PASSWORD`)
+6. Type the value for your secret.
+7. Click Add secret.

 ## Build process

 todo